chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 ~~~

 A and B output Ke as the shared secret from the protocol.
 Ka and its derived
-KcA and KcB are not used for anything except key confirmation and must be
+KcA and KcB are not used for anything except key confirmation and MUST be
 discarded after the protocol execution.

 Both endpoints MUST either exchange cA=KcA and cB=KcB directly, or employ a